sahudeepak2408/Dietician_web_application/README.md

 # Dietician_web_application
-Use can use this Repository to create  Dietician  Web Based Application.
+You can use this Repository to create  Dietician  Web Based Application.